 By Joe F de Beer, Deepak N Bhatia

-Injections around the shoulder joint are necessary for diagnostic and therapeutic reasons in the course of evaluation of shoulder pain.
+Shoulder injections around the shoulder joint are necessary for diagnostic and therapeutic reasons in the course of evaluation of shoulder pain.
 The injection consists of local anaesthesia and cortisone, either separately or mixed together.
-It is important to note what the effect of these two substances is: local anaesthetic will usually commence its effect after a few minutes and last for any period of 20 minutes to more than 2 hours depending on the type of substance used.
+It is important to note what the effect of these two substances are: local anaesthetic will usually commence its effect after a few minutes and last for any period of 20 minutes to more than 2 hours depending on the type of substance used.
 Most cortisone substances will gradually have an effect with a full effect usually seen by about 48 hours or longer and lasting for a few days.

 A single cortisone injection into the shoulder is seldom dangerous and has little effect on other body functions.

 Patients with diabetes must be aware that such an injection can temporarily elevate their blood sugar.

 When referring to injections, it is important for the physician to inject into the appropriate space.
 As mentioned in the section on anatomy, the entire shoulder joint can be compared to a three-storey house, and each storey can be compared to one anatomic space:

 - The shoulder joint (“ground floor of the building”)

 - The subacromial space (“first floor of the building”)

 - The acromio-clavicular (AC) joint (“attic of the building”)

 - Injection in shoulder joint (Ground floor),